 We conducted a series of group video calls to understand the types of engagement the website needed to support, who would be engaging, and why.
 These sessions ensured stakeholders across Sense could be involved in the process, helping to garner support for the project across the organisation.

-Visual design workshops
+Visual design

 We held design workshops with key people from the Sense Marketing team.
 We ran through the Sense brand, key brand assets, reviewed inspirational and competitor sites, and showed a set of initial mood-board ideas we had prepared.

-Wireframing workshops
+Wireframing

-Interactive wireframe prototype
+Interactive prototype

 Particular emphasis was given to navigation.
 Flyout menus were used (with a strong focus on keeping them accessible) enabling users to get directly to important content from every page of the site.

-This prototype was sufficiently developed to allow task based user testing.
+This prototype was sufficiently developed to allow task-based user testing.

 Initial design work